 Out of the four schools, MSU has struggled the most in the event, compiling the worst record (3-6).
 Duke is tops at 6-3, while Kentucky (5-4) and Kansas (4-5) follow suit.

-Sports bettors might want to note that MSU has also yet to beat Duke at the Champions Classic, going 0-3.
+Sports fans using Michigan betting apps might want to note that MSU has also yet to beat Duke at the Champions Classic, going 0-3.

 While Foster Loyer and Rocket Watts’ minutes have been close through two games (43 for Watts, 42 for Loyer), it’s Loyer who earned the start at the point, replacing the school’s all-time assist leader in Cassius Winston.